-There is some risk associated with the possibility that a party seeks to participate in a hearing in French.
+There is some risk to efficiency associated with the possibility that a party will seek to participate in a hearing in French.
 Consecutive oral interpretation doubles the hearing time, and normal hearing costs, even without factoring in the interpreter and translation fees.
 Given the length of Tribunal hearings, the additional costs could be significant and a pressure on the Tribunal's financial resources.
-The Tribunal has mitigated against this risk by ensuring that it has appointed an Alternate Presiding Officer who is bilingual and can conduct hearings in both English and French.
+The Tribunal has mitigated against this risk by ensuring that it has appointed an Alternate Presiding Officer and two Deputy Presiding Officer Positions are filled who are bilingual and can conduct hearings in both English and French.

 The number of applications filed with the Tribunal may not be an accurate predictor of hearing resources required.
-Due to the small sample size and the considerable variation in hearing time required to dispose of matters, it is almost meaningless to speak of an "average length of hearing".
+The small sample size, the complex fact-specific nature of the applications and the varied experience of counsel and self-represented applicants make it almost meaningless to speak of an "average length of hearing".